-I would like to express my gratitude and thanks to Dr. Geoff Wade (Former Senior Fellow Researcher at Institute of Southeast Asia Studies (ISEAS)) in Singapore for his efforts getting this important telegram (which I never taught existed) from Public Record Office in Kew, London.
+I would like to express my gratitude and thanks to Dr, Geoff Wade (Senior Fellow Researcher at Institute of Southeast Asia Studies (ISEAS)) in Singapore for his efforts getting this important telegram (which I never taught will get) from Public Record Office in Kew, London.

 And also to Ms.Vani in Singapore who introduce me to this great gentlemen.
 They would definitely remembered as part of this discovery and biography of Ganapathy (in progress now).